get-set-fetch/scraper/README.md

 ```
 $ npm install knex, sqlite3 --save
 ```
 Supported storage options are defined as peer dependencies.
 You need to install at least one of them.
 Currently available: sqlite3, mysql, postgresql.
 All of them require Knex.js query builder to be installed as well.
+MongoDB storage is on the roadmap.

 ## Install a browser client
 ```
 $ npm install puppeteer --save
 ```
 Supported browser clients are defined as peer dependencies.
-Right now only puppeteer is supported
+Right now only puppeteer is supported.
+Playwright full support and jsdom partial support are on the roadmap.

 ## Init storage
 ```js